 This year we are also looking for ideas that bring open government solutions to problems faced by national, devolved, and in particular, local government.
 We are also keen for ideas and proposals to tackle issues that are represented in the Sustainable Development Goals, and that bring in organisations which do not normally work on open government.

 The OGN published its Open Government Civil Society Manifesto 2018 on 1 June 2018, which brought together all the ideas and proposals for open government under four overarching themes: https://www.opengovernment.org.uk/resource/uk-ogn-manifesto-2018/

 |April to May||Co-creation process around proposed commitments

 The Steering Committee of the Open Government Network will bring its key proposals into discussions with government officials to develop an action plan on open government in the UK.
-Whilst some demands amy alrady match government ideas about what to put into the action plan, others will need further discussion.
+Whilst some demands may already match government ideas about what to put into the action plan, others will need further discussion.
 Some may not make it into the plan.
 Where possible, discussions may include specific civil society organisations and government departments who would lead certain commitments.
-We will be reporting on the discussions and outcomes from these meetings over the course of this period.

 |End of June||Commitments agreed between civil society and government, and signed off

 By the end of the co-creation process, the final text will be agreed upon between the Open Government Network and government officials.

 ||Launch of the action plan at OGP Global Summit in Georgia

 The final action plan will be publically launched at the OGP Global Summit in Georgia.
 The final text will be available online and then the fun starts – implementation!